Julia-Wagner/PyChef/README.md

 (Note: my screen recorder for some reason changes the color of the ASCII Art, it is all white in the application.)

 ### **Create Account**
 Users have to create an account in order to be able to store and view their personal recipes.
 A username and password have to be entered.
-After validation, they are stored in a *Google Sheets* worksheet.
+After validation, they are stored in a *Google Sheets* worksheet and the user is redirected to the Login.

+The username is validated to have at least 4 characters.
+Furthermore, the method ensures that the username is not taken.
+The password has to be at least 6 characters long.
+The user can enter **exit** instead of the username or password to get back to the welcome screen instead of creating an account.

 ![Create Account](docs/screenshots/create_account.gif)